-High blood pressure, which is also known as hypertension is a condition that occurs pressure in the arteries is higher than it should be, and the body can struggle to pump blood all around the body .
+High blood pressure is a condition that occurs when the pressure in the arteries is higher than it should be, and the body struggles to pump blood around the body .

-High blood pressure and high cholesterol are interlinked because the build up of atherosclerotic plaques in the arteries may make it more difficult for blood to be pumped all around the body.
+High blood pressure and high cholesterol are interlinked; the build-up of atherosclerotic plaques in the arteries reduces the width of vessels leading to increased pressure within the vessels.

 Type 2 diabetes

-High cholesterol is common among those with type 2 diabetes.
-It has been shown that increased blood sugar may lead to high levels of triglycerides in the body, and lower HDL cholesterol (good cholesterol) .
+It’s been shown that increased blood sugar may lead to high levels of triglycerides in the body, and lower HDL cholesterol (good cholesterol) .

-It is important to keep an eye on your cholesterol levels if you have type 2 diabetes, to ensure you are doing as much as you can, and you are informed of the changes that may be necessary to reduce your risk of developing high cholesterol and cardiovascular issues.
+If you have type 2 diabetes, be sure to keep an eye on your cholesterol levels so you’re informed of the changes that may be necessary to reduce your risk of developing high cholesterol and cardiovascular issues.

 Do you suspect that you have high cholesterol?
 With LetsGetChecked, it’s now possible to check your cholesterol levels from home.
 Order your cholesterol test online today.